 Operated in conjunction with iCanBike, a national, not-for-profit organization that has conducted hundreds of camps over the past decade, and the City of Hoboken, the camp uses a proven protocol with an 80% success rate.
 Because of specially adapted bikes that use a roller instead of a rear wheel, participants become more balanced and comfortable in an accelerated time period.
 An on-site bike technician and floor supervisor help advance throughout a series of levels and within five days they are riding independently.

 Hoboken was the first city in New Jersey to host a camp in 2012 and four other N.J. cities have since followed.
-The camp is open to cognitively disabled individuals, 8-years-old and older and runs June 26-June 30 in 2017 at the Hoboken High School.
+The camp is open to cognitively disabled individuals, 8-years-old and older and runs June 25-June 29 at Hoboken High School.